Blog

 © 2024 Lonich Patton Ehrlich Policastri.
 All rights reserved.
 Privacy Policy

-The Certified Family Law Specialists* at Lonich Patton Erlich Policastri have decades of experience handling complex and heavily disputed custody issues like this one.
-If you are contemplating moving and have joint custody of your child, please contact the Certified Family Law Specialists* at Lonich Patton Erlich Policastri, who can provide you with an in-depth analysis of your issues.
+Family law proceedings can be contentious.
+Emotions tend to run high for all those involved; sometimes this leads to actions that endanger the safety of the children caught in the middle.
+George Molho’s tips may help ensure the safety of your children.
+The Certified Family Law Specialists* at Lonich Patton Erlich Policastri have decades of experience handling complex and heavily disputed child custody issues.
+If you are contemplating divorce, please contact the Certified Family Law Specialists* at Lonich Patton Erlich Policastri, who can provide you with an in depth analysis of your issues.
 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may include legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.

 *Certified Family Law Specialist, The State Bar of California Board of Legal Specialization